• Skip to main content

 When serial killers aren’t lurking in the shadows hunting for victims, most hold ordinary day jobs.
 According to a new book, one of their professions of choice is auto upholstery.

-Michael Arntfield, associate professor of criminology at Western University, recently published a book outlining the preferred jobs of serial killers and psychopaths.
+Michael Arntfield, associate professor of criminology at Western University, has published a book outlining the preferred jobs of serial killers and psychopaths.

 The book, Murder in Plain English, reveals that disturbed individuals tend to gravitate to specific jobs.